Don Getty Wildland Provincial Park: Location

 Further south, there is a parcel east of the Junction Mountain and west of the Junction Mountain fire lookout tower bordering both Elbow-Sheep WPP and Bluerock WPP to the west.
 South of this is another parcel adjoining Elbow-Sheep WPP to the north containing Mount Patterson, Mount Head, and Holy Cross Mountain in the Highwood Range.
 This parcel is north and east of the Highwood River, east of Highway 40, and north of Highway 541.
 Another parcel is south of the Highwood River and Highway 40, north of Cataract Creek Provincial Recreation Area, and east of Highway 940.
 The parcel is centered on the valley of Cataract Creek.
 Going further south, there are five parcels in the Livingstone Range surrounding Mount Livingstone Natural Area.
 They are east of Highway 40 and the Livingstone River, south of Highway 532, and north of Bob Creek Wildland Provincial Park.

 To the west, lies a long, thin strip on the eastern slopes of the Continental Divide, the border with British Columbia.
 It starts at Mount Odlum at the Elbow-Sheep WPP boundary.
 It runs south to Mount Gass and borders the Beehive Natural Area.
 This strip is over 40 km long and varies from 200 m to 5 km wide.

 Ecology

 The Don Getty WPP parcels connect with existing protected spaces and add ecological integrity, continuity, and contiguity to adjacent protected areas that preserve the natural heritage.
-The park contains alpine, sub-alpine, and montane ecosystems.
+The park contains alpine, sub-alpine, and montane ecosystems regions in the Natural Regions Framework for Alberta.
+Because the park covers such an extensive area, it contains samples of several ecodistricts in the National Ecological Framework for Canada used by Environment and Climate Change Canada.

 The park also contains one of the deepest known caves in Alberta at Forgetmenot Pot on the south end of Forgetmenot Ridge.
 There are examples of several well-preserved periglacial features in the park: felsenmeer, stone stripes and stone polygons.
 The park includes Cataract Creek, "one of Alberta's finest walk-in trout fishing streams".